WickedFinancial/Wicked/README.md

 $ yarn install
 ```

+### Set RPC Url and Wallet Mnemonic
+Some of the tasks / tests described below will require hardhat to access a kovan RPC-node and / or a wallet using the first account
+in the wallet for various test / deployment tasks.

+For these purposes you will have to save the url of a Kovan RPC-Node as well as a wallet mnemonic in `url.txt` and `mnemonic.txt` files at the root level of the repository.
+Note that these files are added to the `.gitignore` file but you should be extra careful to NEVER commit / push these files to the repository.

 ### Run Tests 🧪
 The project contains a number of tests regarding the dapp itself as well as the UMA contract interfaces that we use which you can run with: